-Alabama does not have as state lottery and it has been 19 years since voters last had a chance to decide on one.
-There are three tribal land casinos in Alabama, all owned by Wind Creek, and a racino called Victoryland, but all four location are not allowed to provide table games such as blackjack or roulette.
+Alabama does not have a state lottery and it has been 19 years since voters last had a chance to decide on one.
+There are three tribal land casinos in Alabama, all owned by Wind Creek, and a racino called Victoryland, but all four locations are not allowed to provide table games such as blackjack or roulette.
 The state is one of nine that prohibits daily fantasy sports.
 Currently, there is no word of a sports betting bill as Alabama heads to its 2019 legislative session.

 Currently, Alaska doesn’t have any casino locations and there is no sign of a sports betting bill being discussed in the state’s upcoming legislative session.

 Arizona will have to sort out its tribal gaming compact if it wants to pursue legal sports betting.

 It currently does not appear that Florida has any plans to pass sports betting.
 In fact, after voters said yes to Amendment 3, it may actually be more difficult for Florida sports betting to become legal.